-Predator is one of the best and most influential action flicks ever made, a staple of its generation, and one of the largest trendsetters to come out of the ’80’s.
+Predator is one of the best and most influential action flicks ever made, a staple of its generation and every bit the trendsetter that was John McTiernan’s more mass-appealing Die Hard (1988).
 Is it flawless?
-Of course not — among other things, there are a few too many instances where our heroes can’t seem to hit the intergalactic stalker in plain sight, and the eponymous antagonist’s camouflage FX have not aged well, but altogether, Predator gets so many things right that it’s impossible not to recommend.
-It’s a true science-fiction action-hybrid, and represents some of Arnold Schwarzenegger’s and John McTiernan’s finest work in their prime.
+Of course not — among other things, there are a few too many instances where our heroes can’t seem to hit the intergalactic stalker in plain sight, and the eponymous antagonist’s camouflage FX have not aged well, but altogether, Predator gets so much right it’s impossible not to recommend.
+It’s a true science-fiction action-hybrid, and represents some of Schwarzenegger’s and McTiernan’s finest work in their prime.

-SUMMARY & RECOMMENDATION: Predator is powered by a great script that establishes likable characters, paces itself well, and turns famous ’80’s action tropes on their heads in creative ways.
+SUMMARY & RECOMMENDATION: Predator is powered by a great script that establishes likable characters, paces itself well, and turns famous 1980s action tropes on their heads in creative ways.
 There are few, if any, action movies that are this macho and also this unique and intelligent.
 John McTiernan flexes his muscles as one of Hollywood’s all-time greatest action directors.
 The cinematography, particularly in the latter 2/3 of the film, does an excellent job of fleshing out the movie’s tone and creeping us the fuck out.
-This film features a true ’80’s all-star action team.

 — However… the number of times our macho characters shoot wildly at the jungle-creeper picking them off one by one and miss almost every time becomes unbelievable.
 The camouflage FX would have benefited from CGI.

 ?
 Science-fiction is not for nerds.
 Not when a seven foot tall terror with dreadlocks rips a guy’s spine and skull out of his carcass in a single piece.
 Creeps, maybe…